rpajanssen/java-triangle/exception-handling/README.md

 - **domain of the REST error response only half implemented so you depend on luck to be compliant with ABN AMRO error response standards**
 - **the ControllerAdvice is annotated as RestController (a bug)**
+- **the ControllerAdvice doesn't handle AccessDeniedExceptions**
-- **the GenericErrorHandler - which is a error resource - is annotated with Controller instead of RestController**
+- **the GenericErrorHandler - which is an error resource - is annotated with Controller instead of RestController**
 - **the GenericErrorHandler does not cover all security exceptions since it only checks for unauthorized status code and not for the forbidden status code**
 - **does not use a observability standards (tracing) like OpenTelemetry (how is this integrated with OpenTelemetry servers